 Enabling this feature allows the filter to stabilize attitude readings when undergoing linear accelerations.
 The bandwidth setting determines the cutoff frequency of the filter applied to linear acceleration changes (see Communications Bandwidth on page 45).
 The high and low limits determine the trigger points at which the stabilization is applied.
-The limit values are in meters/second2 and the bandwidth is in Hz.
-Find this setting by selecting the sensor name in the MIP Monitor software main window, then select Settings > Device > Estimation Filter > Gravity Adaptive.
+The limit values are in meters/second and the bandwidth is in Hz.
+To find this setting, select the sensor name and then Settings > Device > Estimation Filter > Gravity Adaptive.